ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     - It will look for the highest version number in the release folder as a source.
     - If you want to install a non-default release you need to set the `SUFFIX` variable in the batch file.
 For example with `x.y.z` being the current release and `hotfix` being the suffix, it will look for the folder `Releases/x.y.z-hotfix`
     - Follow the instructions on the command line.
 - If needed, shutdown IBEX and [upgrade the ISISICP](Upgrade-ISISICP).
-Remember to run the journal parser installation  - this can take some time (Step 8 of upgrading ICP).
+Remember to run the journal parser installation (Step 8 of upgrading ICP) - this can take some time.
 - After the script has successfully finished and the IBEX server has been started, run `instrument_test.bat` in the same folder and follow the instructions.
 - If not already set, change the Windows theme to "Windows 7" in the "Aero Themes" section.
 Also change the background to solid light grey.